jeanbaptisteb/doccleaner/README.md

  --subfile "path to a json configuration file defining which subfile(s) to process" (optional)
  --XSLparameter "parameter(s) to pass" (optional)

+####$tempdir variable
+The python script also create a "$tempdir" variable, which can be passed to the XSL sheet.
+This variable contains the absolute path of the temporary folder to which the XML files are extracted.
+It can be useful if you need to process multiple XML files at the same time with the same XSL sheet.

 #### Json conf file specifications
 When using the "subfile" parameter, you need to define a Json configuration file, containing a list of input subfiles from which you want to retrieve contents, and a list of output subfiles where to put the result of the XSL transformation.
 For an example, see the docx.json file in the docx folder, or the examples below.